Gasol's free throws give Grizzlies 89-87 win over Nuggets

-The Nuggets (9-2), who had won five straight, still had a chance after Gasol's foul shots, but Nikola Jokic's 3-point attempt bounced off the rim and Denver's rebound tip was also off the mark.
+The Nuggets (9-2) had a chance after Gasol's foul shots, but Nikola Jokic's 3-point attempt bounced off the rim and Denver's rebound tip was also off the mark.

+Memphis held the Nuggets to 39 percent shooting, including 8 of 32 from 3-point range.
+The 87 points were a season low for the Nuggets, and the 176 points combined by the teams tied for the fewest in an NBA game this season.

+"We knew it was going to be an ugly game if we were going to have a chance of winning," Grizzlies guard Mike Conley said.
+"We tried to get in the mud a little bit, be physical defensively and get the pace where we wanted it."

 Jaren Jackson Jr. also had 20 points for Memphis, and Kyle Anderson finished with 14.
 Gasol grabbed 12 rebounds.